Gumichan01/lunatix/README.md

 - LX_MSGBox : The Message box module
 - LX\_ParticleEngine : The particle engine
 - LX\_Random : The Random Number Generator (RNG) library
+- LX_VersionInfo : A module to get the version of the engine
 - LX\_SystemInfo : The System information library